pozh/readerfeeder/readme.md

 ## Current state of development

-Frontend is almost ready.
+Frontend is 90% ready.
 Backend needs some extra work and testing.

 ## Estimated launch date

-Spring, 2019
+~~Spring, 2019~~
+Never.
+Cancelled